-Christopher Weld, Jr. is a Founding Partner of Todd & Weld LLP and has over thirty years of experience in business litigation, arbitration and dispute resolution.
-He has achieved favorable results for clients through trials, arbitrations, mediations and negotiated resolutions.
-His cases have been widely varied, but generally have the common thread of presenting a business dispute with vigorously contested issues of substantial value.
+For more than four decades Christopher Weld Jr. has achieved favorable results for business litigation clients through trials, arbitrations, mediations, and negotiated resolutions.
+His cases have widely varied, but generally have the common thread of presenting a business dispute with vigorously contested issues of substantial value.

 A Founding Partner of the firm, Mr. Weld has counseled clients in numerous high stakes matters.
 Mr. Weld has represented partners, shareholders, limited partners, and individuals in connection with closely held corporate disputes, general partnership disputes, limited partnership disputes, and the breakup of business entities of all types.

 In the construction context, Mr. Weld has represented owners, general contractors, design-build contractors, subcontractors, and suppliers.
 He has also played an instrumental role in negotiating contracts on extremely complex projects including a public design/build project of more than $200 million.
 In the context of dispute resolution, he has counseled property owners and construction professionals involving substantial claims for delay, differing site conditions, change order work, and contract balances of all sizes.
 Mr. Weld has also been involved in several bid protests arising out of publicly bid projects involving major public procurement agencies such as Massport and Mass DOT.
 Mr. Weld has extensive class action experience including a consumer product case in which he negotiated and obtained court approval for a national settlement valued at approximately $320 million.
 Mr. Weld's practice has also included intellectual property litigation, claims involving commissions and employment issues, as well as probate litigation.
 He has also been involved in several eminent domain cases of significance representing plaintiffs.